 Shifting the Focus of Logistics

-A study carried out by PwC illustrates how 3D printing will play a central role in the way that logistics will be conceived in the near future.
+DHL explains in a recent article how 3D printing will play a central role in the way that logistics will be conceived in the near future.
 As the tendency to use industrial 3D printing for final and functional products increases, it will trigger an important restructuring of production.
 Manufacturers will benefit by shortening the distances (cost and time), and therefore reducing the time of their products to market and efficient, localized manufacturing.
 Companies servicing logistics will need to focus on local transport networks to accompany the reshoring process.

 How to Shift back from Global to Local